Important Notice

 FAQ on the citizens' petition "Preserving living space in Hindenburgstraße and the surrounding area" - erlangen.de

 On June 29, the citizens of Erlangen will decide on the petition "Preserve living space in Hindenburgstraße and the surrounding area".
-The question of the petition is: "Are you in favor of the city of Erlangen using all permissible means within its own sphere of influence for the area bounded by Bismarckstraße, Hindenburgstraße, Universitätsstraße and eastern Stadtmauerstraße to secure and strengthen the existing residential development by ensuring that only residential use is permitted in the future where only residential use has been approved to date?" - Here you can find FAQ - answers to frequently asked questions.
+The question of the petition is: "Are you in favor of the city of Erlangen using all permissible means within its own sphere of influence for the area bounded by Bismarckstraße, Hindenburgstraße, Universitätsstraße and eastern Stadtmauerstraße to secure and strengthen the existing residential development by allowing only residential use in the future where only residential use has been approved to date?" - Here you can find FAQ - answers to frequently asked questions.

 Electoral office